-For each star, we calculate its distances to the best fitting interpolated isochrone in colour-magnitude space to assign T$_{\rm eff}$, $\log$\,g, $\log$\,L, and (present-day) mass.
-The uncertainties in astrophysical parameters take the uncertainties in the Gaia measurements, and in the [M/H] and age estimates of the isochrone into account.
+For each star, we calculate its distances to the best-fitting interpolated isochrone in colour--magnitude space to assign T$_{\rm eff}$, $\log$\,g, $\log$\,L, and (present-day) mass.
+The uncertainties in astrophysical parameters take into account the uncertainties in the Gaia measurements and also those in the [M/H] and age estimates of the isochrone.
 The derived properties of the bona fide single stars in the Pleiades are listed in Table \ref{tab:Pleia_single_tab}.
 The corresponding stellar properties for the Hyades open cluster are presented in Table 1 in \citet{Brandner2023b}.